-Before your eyes, deep green hills jounce jovially from one idyllic scene to the next.
-They swell like a sea; cresting into rustic farmsteads dotted with carefree cattle, serene stands of evergreens and thatches of larches afire in autumn’s molten gold.
+Before your eyes, grassy hills jounce jovially from one idyllic scene to the next.
+They swell like a sea; cresting into rustic farmsteads dotted with carefree cattle, serene stands of evergreens and thatches of larches afire in autumn’s gold.

 If you were one prone to suddenly frolic whimsically it would be here.
 In this Shire-like land of undulating merry.

 But then your eyes stretch further.
 They reach the horizon…where all hell breaks loose.
-Erupting abruptly 10,000 feet from the earth into the sky looms the serrated edges of a mountain that seem to tear the heavens asunder like a knife thrust into a pillow.
+Erupting from the earth thunders a mountain like no other.
+Its spearhead peaks stab the heavens like a knife thrusting a pillow.

 Your heart trembles.
 Palms sweat.
-What unseen force could wield such power to will these goliaths of crag and stone into being?
+What unseen force could will these goliaths of crag and stone into being?

-You ponder this lofty philosophical thought for a moment.
+You ponder this lofty thought for a moment.
 And then just as quickly as it arose, it comes crashing down to the only question that really matters at this time: where is the bacon?
 Well, speck to be exact.
 After all, you’re here for South Tyrol’s Speckfest.
-The Alpine grandeur bounding all around is simply a pleasant garnish on top.
+The Alpine grandeur bounding all around is simply the cherry on top.

 Welcome to Val di Funes